 The Ancient Caucasus Albania as the original homeland of the present-day Balkan Albanians

 The First League of Prizren (1878−1881) and a Greater Albania

-A real aim of the Albanian national movement Rilindja (1878–1913), as the foundation of all later and up today Albanian geo-political and megalomanic territorial claims was not, as it is officially presented by both the German and the Albanian historiographies, the Albanian liberation from the Ottoman rule and the creation of a national Albanian state whose borders would encompass all self-proclaimed „Albanian“ territories.
-However, the political aim of the movement was to preserve the existence of the Islamic Ottoman Sultanate as the movement itself had extremely strong Islamic connotation but to create within the Sultanate an autonomous province of the Islamic Greater Albania.
-Subsequently, any later project up today on united Albanian national state is based on the Islamic framework that is, for instance, the foundation of the present day „independent“ Republic of Kosovo (better to say the Islamic Kosovostan Caliphate) which is in fact nothing else but just a province of a Greater Albania with the capital in Tirana.
+A real aim of the Albanian national movement Rilindja (1878–1913), as the foundation of all later and up today Albanian geo-political and megalomanic territorial claims, was not, as it is officially presented by both the German and the Albanian historiographies, the Albanian liberation from the Ottoman rule and the creation of a national Albanian state whose borders would encompass all self-proclaimed „Albanian“ territories.
+However, the political aim of the movement was to preserve the existence of the Islamic Ottoman Sultanate as the movement itself had an extremely strong Islamic connotation but to create within the Sultanate an autonomous province of the Islamic Greater Albania.
+Subsequently, any later project up today on united Albanian national state is based on the Islamic framework that is, for instance, the foundation of the present-day „independent“ Republic of Kosovo (better to say the Islamic Kosovostan Caliphate) which is, in fact, nothing else but just a province of a Greater Albania with the capital in Tirana.

 A map of a megalomanic project of a Greater Albania in a form of the United States of Albania